 Yvonne J. Phillips-Dupree is a veteran of education who holds a Bachelor of Arts degree from Howard University and a Master of Fine Arts degree from UCLA with a concentration in acting.
 She is currently retired from the Houston Independent School District after having dedicated many years of tireless service.
 Previously, she taught theater arts at Ross Sterling Senior High School for over 20 years and competed five times at the U.I.L.
 One-Act Play State Meet.
 Following her tenure in the classroom, she became a School Improvement Facilitator, a Magnet Coordinator, a Literacy Coach, an Instructional Coordinator, and a College Access Coordinator.
 At present, she is a UIL One-Act Play Adjudicator, the President-Elect of the Texas Theatre Adjudicators and Officials Organization, and the Board President Emeritus of the Shabach Enterprise Fade to Black Theatre Festival.
 She has directed professionally at the Encore Theater, the Ensemble Theatre, and the Fade to Black Theater Festival in Houston, Texas

 Jill Hays Ludington has her BA in Theatre and English Education, MA in Theatre from Texas A&M University in Commerce, and MA in Educational Leadership from West Texas A&M University where she was the Theatre Education Instructor for 10 years.
 She has had appearances at the state level as an adjudicator, director, and student.
-Jill believes in the powerful benefits of UIL theatre in our schools and to humanity as a whole because theatre is not just about entertainment; it is a mirror reflecting society and a catalyst for empathy.
-Giving back to an art and contest that changed her life is important to Jill, and she is proud to have served on the TTAO Board and Standards and Practices Committee and as TxETA Communications Director; she currently serves on the Board of Directors as an At-Large Member.
+Jill believes in the powerful benefits of UIL theatre in our schools and to humanity as a whole since theatre is not just about entertainment; it is a mirror reflecting society and a catalyst for empathy.
+Giving back to an art and contest which changed her life is important to Jill, and she is proud to have served on the TxETA Board of Directors, the TTAO Standards and Practices Committee, and to currently serve as President-Elect of TTAO.

 Amy Jordan has served as Texas Thespians Chapter Director since 2012.
 Amy holds a Bachelor of Arts degree in Drama, with an emphasis in Stage Management and Design where she also holds a Master of Arts degree in Theatrical Design and Theatre Education from Texas Woman’s University.
 Before beginning her 20-year career at Denison High School in 2001, Amy spent two years as an Actors Equity Stage Manager in the Dallas/Fort Worth Area.
 She serves as the Stage Supervisor for State UIL One Act Play, a UIL One Act Play and Theatrical Design Judge, and Clinician each year.
 Amy was named Executive Director in 2021, and with the Executive Governing Board and Staff, continues to innovate, plan and implement growth and programming of Texas Thespians.